 At OLPH, we are a family and we invite you to check us out and discover how an OLPH education can make a difference in your child’s life.
 The OLPH Admission process follows four sequential steps.
 We welcome the opportunity to connect with interested potential students and their families.
 Your time and interest are important to us, so, please reach out to an OLPH Admissions Team member with any questions you have.

-We offer four Open Houses through the academic year that we invite all perspective families to attend.
-If the Open House dates do not work for your family, you may contact the school office to schedule a private tour during a school hours.
+To register, click here!
+If the Open House dates do not work for your family, you may contact the school office to schedule a private tour at your earliest convenience.

 We are excited for your continued interest in Our Lady of Perpetual Help School and look forward to receiving your application.
 Please note that in order to use our secure online application, you must first create an account with School Admin, our centralized registration system.
 Using School Admin you can progressively work on your application.

 Pre-K – to enter Pre-K, your child must be four years old by September 1st

 Kindergarten – to enter Kindergarten, your child must be five years old by September 1st